GGonnerman/CS4550_Compiler/README.md

 #### Running kleinc on a klein source code file to compile it

+> Note: It is _highly_ recommended that the DMEM and IMEM address sizes within the TM virtual machine be increased from the default values (1024) to larger values (e.g., 1024000).
+Technically this is not required, but the number of programs that can be run without increasing these limits is relatively small.

 - Ensure that the `kleinc` file in the project root is executable
   - If not, running `chmod +x kleinc` should make it
 - From the root, you can now run `./kleinc path/to/source.kln`.
 The `.kln` extension is optional in this command and it will still detect the file without it being there.